 Find out more before diving into the programmatic pool

 Programmatic media can be complicated to learn and understand.
-In fact, 44 percent of the marketing industry understands very little or nothing about programmatic planning and buying.
 So before diving into any programmatic campaign, ask lots of questions, explore how the channel can be applied to your objectives and set KPI metrics at the outset by which the investment will be measured and evaluated.